sowmyabusinayani/ScoreCalculator/README.md

 http://127.0.0.1:5000

+## What This Project Demonstrates

+- Implementing real-world logic (bowling rules) in code
+- Handling front-end user input in a structured way
+- Building a simple web application using Flask
+- Connecting UI events with backend computation
+- Organizing a mini full-stack project

-🔮 Future Enhancements
+## Future Enhancements

-🎨 Add CSS styling for a better UI.
+- Add CSS styling for a better UI.

-🖱 Auto-disable second input on strikes.
+- Auto-disable second input on strikes.

-📊 Show per-frame scores as well as total.
+- Display individual frame scores.

-💾 Save games in a database (SQLite/Postgres).
+- Save games in a database (SQLite/Postgres).

-🌍 Deploy to Heroku/Render for public access.
+- Deploy to Heroku/Render for public access.

-🛠 Tech Stack

-Backend: Python (Flask)

-Frontend: HTML, JavaScript

-🤝 Contributing
+## Contributing
 Pull requests are welcome.
 For major changes, open an issue first to discuss.

-📜 License
+## License
 MIT © 2025 Sowmya Businayani